 In Prague buses depart from Florenc bus station, located on the red C metro line (station “Florenc”), some 10 minutes walking from the main train station.
 In Vienna the main bus station is located at Erdbergstrasse, a bit far from the center but next to the U3 orange metro line (station “Erdberg”).

-Prague to Vienna on the sightseeing tour bus
+2. Prague to Vienna one-way sightseeing tour

 Time – 10 hours

 Cost – €65 per person, private options available

 Sightseeing – 5

 A more interesting option than the regular bus is taking the small group sightseeing tour from Prague to Vienna or Vienna to Prague.
 The journey takes 10 hours and you will be able to see some amazing places along the way that normally would be difficult to see in one day only.
 The first stop is Kutna Hora and its famous Bone Church decorated with 40 000 human skeletons (yes, it is as creepy but fascinating as it sounds).
 From there you will drive to Brno, the second biggest city in the Czech Republic.

 After having lunch, you will be able to wander around the beautiful old town and see numerous interesting sights, including the astronomical clock in the shape of… penis.
 Afterward, you will drive through the beautiful wine region of Southern Moravia.
 You will learn about the old wine growing traditions in the area and even try a local wine (it’s much better than you might think!).
 Your last stop will be at two beautiful Baroque palaces in Valtice and Lednice, both are part of UNESCO World Heritage List.
 The tour costs €65 per person and is a great option for those who would like to learn more about the visited places, customs and culture.

 3. Prague to Vienna by train